 Contact a Dedicated Family Law Attorney

 For more than 25 years, the Law Offices of Sheryl R. Rentz, P.C., has worked with parents who are worried about their children’s safety after a divorce.
 We understand you are in a very difficult situation and need to know your legal rights.
 Our Montgomery County child custody attorney can sit down with you in a free consultation to discuss your options and explain how you can advocate for your child’s best interests.
 We will never pressure you to take your case to court if you do not have to and will work with you to reach a positive outcome.
-To get started, call the Law Offices of Sheryl R. Rentz, P.C., toll-free at (866) 290-9292 today.
+To get started, call the Law Offices of Sheryl R. Rentz, P.C., at (610) 645-0100 today.